Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - Fish you release from your hand don't fade in.
 - Dead fish are removed from containers when loading a saved game.
 - Items that you place in your base don't fade in.
-- The state of wreck doors that you open manually is now saved.

 ### Won't Add
 - When looking at a creature, the UI now tells you if it's dead.
 (Out of scope.)